tebbeh-dev/ModdedValheimLauncher/README.md

-# ModdedValheimLauncher
+# Modded Valheim Launcher
 A game launcher made for modded Valheim.
-I would recommend to use this in a fresh Valheim folder.
+I would recommend using this in a fresh Valheim folder.

 # Requirements
-- Runs on Powershell and specific Powershell version 7+ (https://github.com/PowerShell/PowerShell/releases)
+- Runs on PowerShell and requires PowerShell version 7+ (https://github.com/PowerShell/PowerShell/releases).
-- Only on Windows clients right now
+- Currently available only for Windows clients.

-# How to use
+# How to Use
-Configure 'manifest.json' by:
+- To configure 'manifest.json,' follow these steps:

-1. Set Steam path
+1. Set the Steam path.
-2. Set Valheim path
+2. Set the Valheim path.
-3. updateBepInEx = true (false doesnt work for now)
+3. Set 'updateBepInEx' to true (false doesn't work for now).
-4. mods = add your specific mods exactly as I did.
-Each mod are pulled by Thunderstore API so in this case we need to use Thunderstore.
-All mods in current list are what me and my friends currently use together with some specific configuration.
+4. For the 'mods' section, add your specific mods exactly as I did.
+Each mod is pulled from the Thunderstore API, so we need to use Thunderstore.
+All the mods in the current list are the ones that my friends and I are currently using, along with some specific configurations.

-Run Launcher.bat
+- Run 'Launcher.bat.'

-# How it works
+# How It Works
-- It will simply do checks if you have BepInEx or not
+- It will simply check if you have BepInEx installed or not.
-- If you have BepInEx it will check if its latest version, otherwise it will download and then download every mod if its outdated or not exist based on your manifest.json.
+- If you have BepInEx, it will check if it's the latest version; otherwise, it will download the latest version and then download every mod if it's outdated or doesn't exist based on your 'manifest.json.'
-- When everything seems fine it will start Valheim automaticly together with all your mods.
+- When everything appears fine, it will automatically start Valheim along with all your mods.
+It's as simple as that!
-Simple as that!